 Students arriving late to a Clark class for any reason must report to the front desk for a late pass.
 Tardies will be identified as excused/unexcused in FOCUS according to the same guidelines as absences.
-Students who accumulate 2 or more tardies in a 5 day per week class or 1 tardy in a 2 or 3 day per week class will be issued a consequence.
-Progressive interventions may be initiated by the school administration and/or the child study team.
+Tardies will result in progressive intervention and/or discipline based one frequency and time lost form instruction.